cloudaware/aws-cur-filter/README.md

-Sample user-data for EC2 instance, for this script folder `lib` and JAR file `aws-cur-filter-1.0.1.jar` should be placed at `s3://outputFolder/aws-cur-filter/`
+Sample user-data for EC2 instance, for this script folder JAR file `aws-cur-filter-1.0.1-jar-with-dependencies.jar` should be placed at `s3://outputFolder/aws-cur-filter/`
 ```
 #! /bin/bash
 INPUT_BUCKET="inputBucket"